 Customer service is the foundation on which you build a home for your buyers.
 Great customer service boosts business, reduces churn, and enhances the customer experience.
 Our CX Trends Report revealed that high-quality service:

-- Improves customer retention: 60 percent say it keeps customers coming back.
+- Reduces costs: 60 percent say it keeps customers coming back.

 How to deliver excellent customer service